trunk-io/merge-action/README.md

 ### How it Works

-After creating a MergeGraph [app.trunk.io](app.trunk.io), simply comment `/trunk merge` on your PRs to submit it to the graph.
+After creating a MergeGraph at [app.trunk.io](app.trunk.io), simply comment `/trunk merge` on your PRs to submit it to the graph.
 Once the graph has passed the prerequisites to be admitted into the graph (impacted targets have been uploaded, Github deems the PR mergeable), the Trunk Service will en-graph the PR, constructing a test branch between the PR and all of its ancestors.
 On successful completion of tests, Trunk merges the PR, keeping your main branch green 😎.